linda-seiter/cmsc115_2252/week3/week3_lesson.md

 **Example #2:** A valid gpa falls within the range of values 0.0 and 4.0.

 The range has a minimum boundary of 0.0 and a maximum boundary of 4.0.
-The two boundaries result in three three equivalence classes:
+The two boundaries result in three three equivalence classes (below minimum, between minimum and maximum, above maximum):

 | Invalid | Valid gpa | Invalid |
 | ------- | --------- | ------- |